 - To protect and sustainably manage natural ecosystems of the world.
 To conserve their biodiversity, with emphasis on threatened habitats and endangered species

-- To develop partnerships with local individuals, communities and organisations to engage support and commitment among the people who live in project areas
+- To develop partnerships with local individuals, communities and organisations.
+To engage support and commitment among the people who live in project areas

-- To raise awareness, in the UK and elsewhere, of the need for conservation, to improve understanding and generate support through education, information and fundraising
+- To raise awareness, in the UK and elsewhere, of the need for conservation.
+To improve understanding and generate support through education, information and fundraising

 Setting up the virtual charity shop

-So this was an idea for people to get rid of all the decluttered stuff during lockdown (we all did decluttering, didn’t we) because charity shops were closed.
+So this was an idea for people to get rid of all the decluttered stuff during lockdown (we all did decluttering, didn’t we?) because charity shops were closed.
 Items didn’t go to bin and landfill but we kept them circulating.

-But here comes the biggest thing: to date we managed to raise enough money to purchase 1 whole acre endangered habitat (a piece of tropical rainforest) and protect that land permanently.
+But here comes the biggest thing: to date we managed to raise enough money to purchase 1 whole acre of endangered habitat (a piece of tropical rainforest) and protect that land permanently.
 A single acre is about the same size as a soccer field, or 75% of a football field, or 16 tennis courts.